seapath/ansible/roles/add_livemigration_user/README.md

 # Add LiveMigration User Role

-This role sets the live migration user on the cluster, with ssh key exchanges
+This role sets the live migration user on the cluster, with ssh key exchanges.
+If the user does not already exist, they will be created.

 ## Requirements